 Learn from the wellspring of ancient wisdom.
 Delve into the time-tested practices of yoga that have been applied to modern times.
 Receive a yoga education that will broaden your horizon and nurture you.
 Get to know yourself and expand your awareness through holistic yoga.
 Use the knowledge you gain to teach and benefit others by guiding them in their yogic practice.

-Ashram experience will be in integral part of the course and a 10-day stay at Atma Darshan Yogashram will be organized for all participants.
-The group will also visit our Guru Ashram in Munger, Bihar, circumstances permitting.
+Other than the weekend sessions, a special ashram experience will be part of the course with a one week stay at Atma Darshan Yogashram for all.
+The whole group will also visit our Guru Ashram in Munger, Bihar, circumstances permitting – no doubt, it will be a memorable part of the course for all.

 Aspects of the Course